ebi-jdispatcher/jdispatcher-viewers/README.rst

 Dependencies and Installation
 =============================

-Installation requires `Node.js`_ (tested with 12.16.1 LTS).
+Building requires `Node.js`_ (tested with 12.16.1 LTS).
 Additional requirements, are downloaded and installed automatically with `npm`_ CLI.
 See full list of dependencies in `package.json`_

 Development Server